-The field of humanities is truly a broad one.
-From art to history to society and even philosophy, there is a wide range of learning areas that students in the humanities can explore.
-Below, we discuss some of the best universities for the humanities in South Korea.
+The field of humanities is broad.
+From art and history to society and philosophy, there is a wide range of learning areas that students in the humanities can explore.
+Below, we discuss some of the top schools offering humanities programs in South Korea.

 Top Schools Offering Humanities Programs in South Korea